 Key audit matters are those matters that, in our professional judgment, were of most significance in our audit of the consolidated financial statements of the current period.
 These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.
-We have determined that the matters described below are the key audit matters, which should be communicated in our report.

-Assessment of impairment of long-lived assets and goodwill
+Assessment of impairment tests of intangible assets with indefinite useful life and goodwill

-As described in Note 3 k) and 12 to the consolidated financial statements, the Company performs annual impairment tests to the balance of goodwill, intangible assets with an indefinite useful life and of the property, plant and equipment.
+As described in Note 3 and 12 to the consolidated financial statements, the Company performs annual impairment tests to the intangible assets with an indefinite useful life and goodwill.

-We have identified the impairment evaluation as a key audit matter, mainly due to the fact that impairment tests involve the application of judgments and significant estimates by the Company's management in determining the assumptions, premises, cash flows, budgeted income, and the selection of discount rates used to estimate the recoverable value of the cash generating units ("CGUs"), in addition to the importance of the goodwill and intangible assets balances of \$1,052 and \$1,405 million, as well as the property, plant and equipment balance of \$12,964 and \$16,106 million, as of December 31, 2019 and 2018, respectively.
+We have identified the evaluation of intangible assets with indefinite useful life and goodwill as a key audit matter, mainly due to the fact that impairment tests involve the application of judgments and significant estimates by the Company's management in determining the assumptions, premises, cash flows, budgeted income, and the selection of discount rates used to estimate the recoverable value of the cash generating units ("CGUs"), along with the changes in the current economic environment caused by the global pandemic of the coronavirus disease (COVID-19) in business, besides the relevance of the balance for the consolidated financial statements of the Company, which is made up of goodwill of \$323 million pesos, and assets with a definite and indefinite useful life of \$13,108 million pesos.
+This requires a high level of judgement, an important increase in the level of audit effort and the incorporation of our expert valuation specialists.